judka-uriel/uriel-book/uriel_en.md

 a [luminous body](https://en.wikipedia.org/wiki/Sunlight)
 that nourishes life on Earth with its light.

-And at the most simple level of *pshat*, corresponding to the direct meaning, i.e., at the fundamental physical level, [light](https://en.wikipedia.org/wiki/Light) is electromagnetic radiation perceived by the human eye.
+And at the most simple level of *peshat*, corresponding to the direct meaning, i.e., at the fundamental physical level, [light](https://en.wikipedia.org/wiki/Light) is electromagnetic radiation perceived by the human eye.
 At this level, light represents a flow of